Do you have a clear understanding of God's plans for his people?

 SESSION 6 — The Tabernacle Anointed: Consecration and Consummation

-Designed to help explain many of the enigmatic Bible commandments following the Egyptian Exodus, these live Zoom courses are preemptively scheduled on Saturday Evenings (8:00 EST / 7:00 CST / 6:00 MST / 5:00 PST) to discuss content ahead of each Exodus and Leviticus "Torah Parsha" as established per the annual Jewish liturgical reading cycle.
-These sessions are all designed to "make the Bible relevant again".
+Designed to help explain many of the enigmatic Bible commandments following the Egyptian Exodus, these live Zoom courses are preemptively scheduled on Saturday Evenings (8:00 EST / 7:00 CST / 6:00 MST / 5:00 PST) and discuss content within the pages of Exodus and Leviticus Bible sections.
+These sessions are all designed to "make the Bible relevant again" and to bring understanding to some aspects of the Bible that have up until now been seen as too esoteric or laborious to take serious interest in.

 Almost everyone can recall that Moses told Pharaoh, "Let my people go!"; however, very few stop to consider why God wanted his people to be liberated.
 Why, or for what purpose, did God raise Israel up out of Egypt?
 Why did God have the Hebrews build the great Exodus Tabernacle or "Dwelling Place" in the Sinai Desert?